Freelancing & The Design Business

 • Amazon Go cashier-less stores poised to disrupt grocery shopping

-• Acquired Whole Foods in 2017 earthquake for grocery incumbents
+• Acquired Whole Foods in the 2017 earthquake for grocery incumbents

 Led by ultra-ambitious founder Jeff Bezos, Amazon leverages ruthless customer focus and constant innovation to enter and dominate new categories.
 Retailers quake at just the idea of Amazon entering their turf!